AtharvNatu/CLFW/README.md

 A Simple C and C++ based OpenCL Framework which provides custom C++ bindings to OpenCL C API Specification by Khronos

-Currently runs on Linux and Windows
+Currently runs on Windows, Linux and macOS

 ### Uses AMD ROCM 5.7 on Linux ###
 ### Uses Khronos OpenCL SDK on Windows ###